1. Collect & store random bits of personal information.

 2. Back up important documents, now.

 It’s so easy to say “I’ll do it tomorrow”.
 Make a commitment to do it today.
-That way, if a hard drive crash, a stolen laptop, or a bad case of malware happens to you, you’ll be able to breathe a little easier knowing you still have what’s critical for you to recover and start over.
+That way, if a hard drive crashes, a laptop is stolen, or you come down with a bad case of malware, you’ll be able to breathe a little easier knowing you have everything backed up.
+You won’t be starting over from scratch because you preserved everything that matters.
 In LastPass, use attachments in secure notes to back up scanned documents of your passport or driver’s license (especially before a trip!), to keep digital copies of important legal documents, and pretty much any other image, PDF, document, or Excel file you just couldn’t afford to lose.

 3. Get rid of old accounts.